sanctuuary/APE_readthedocs/docs/developers/developers.rst

    APE apeFramework = new APE(config);
    apeFramework.getDomainSetup().setWriteLocalCNF("/home/cnf_encoding.txt");

 Upon execution, the file will be created in the given path, and the user can inspect the CNF encoding of the problem.
-The following is an example of the CNF encoding of the problem:
+The following is an example snippet of the CNF encoding of the problem:

 .. code-block::

     -http://edamontology.org/Artic(Tool1) empty(Out1.2)
     -http://edamontology.org/Nanome(Tool1) &APE_label&Data&TSV&(InT0.0)
     -http://edamontology.org/halvade_somatic(Tool1) empty(Out1.1)